A stunningly intensive psychological thriller about the end of childhood and a crime that knows no statute of limitations.

 Years later, another girl’s body turns up.
 This time, among the first on the scene of the crime is Chief Inspector Eskelinen.
 Eskelinen is tasked with determining whether the case might have some links with earlier killings.
 In going through old investigation material, he comes across the name September, and also the fact that some on the side of the law are willing to do absolutely anything to ensure that murders go unsolved.

-2017 Shortlisted for the Best Debut of the Year Prize (Helsingin Sanomat)
+2017, shortlisted for the Best Debut of the Year Prize

 “This is not the first time words have been written about spurned good guys like September.
 That does not make September any less significant.
 He leaves the reader with the melancholically beautiful memory of a knight of the sad figure.” – Savon Sanomat newspaper

 “Delivering this sort of existential knockout on an annual basis would be impossible for any author.
 The rare event is here and now.” – Helsingin Sanomat newspaper

 “The crime is the focus of the work, but it is more of a dominating force looming in the background.
 The exceptionally believable characters take the mainstage…) Humane in its directness and even poetic in its barrenness, What September Saw is one of the most surprising works of the new year thus far.
 The book gives a new meaning to the word ‘loyalty’.
 Lovers of detective novels, get ready!” – Rakkaudesta kirjoihin blog

 “What September Saw does not indulge in violence; instead, the thrill is one of psychological torment.” – Lukutoukan kulttuuriblogi blog